 - 'Facts not opinions' was the motto of the Kirkcaldy Testing Works, now a museum with regular open days.

 - Take a boat trip through the Islington Tunnel on the Regent's Canal.

 - How did wealthy industrialists spend their profits?
 See one answer at 'Bovril Castle', built by the inventor of the beef extract in Dulwich, and now a library and events venue.

 - Purfleet Magazine still stands as a reminder of when vast quantities were stored here on the edge of London.

 |Wilton's Music Hall|

-- Wilton's Music Hall, a Victorian original, still offers regular performances and a bar.
+- Wilton's Music Hall, a Victorian original, combines faded glories with regular performances and a bar.

-- If you can't afford to stay in the high Victorian splendour of the St Pancras Renaissance hotel, you can take a fascinating guided tour to discover its past - and present.
+- If you can't afford to stay in the high Victorian splendour of the St Pancras Renaissance hotel, it's still worth trying to take a look inside to discover its past - and present.